 - Tissue Damage – Vitamin C is involved in all phases of wound and injury healing.
 It enhances production of collagen, antioxidant activity and immune cell function.

-- Cancer – There are several ways vitamin C is thought to support people with cancer.
+- Cancers – There are several ways vitamin C is thought to support people with cancer.
 It measurably improves quality of life, particularly as an adjunct treatment with chemotherapy or radiotherapy.

 See Us Now